Johnstone Omurwa

-Johnstone Omurwa (born 8 August 1998) is a Kenyan footballer who plays as a centre-back for Portuguese club Estrela da Amadora and the Kenya national football team.
+Johnstone Omurwa Otieno (born 8 August 1998) is a Kenyan footballer who plays as a centre-back for Abha and the Kenya national football team.

 Club career

-After finishing his secondary school education, Omurwa signed for Wazito in 2017, before switching to Mathare United in 2018.
+After finishing his secondary school education in Butere Boys' High School, Omurwa signed for Wazito in 2017, before switching to Mathare United in 2018.
 He made his debut for the club against Vihiga United in February 2018.
 In August 2019, Omurwa returned to Wazito.
 Omurwa was linked with a transfer to Petro Atlético in summer 2020, but the deal fell through.

 International career

 Youth

-Omurwa has played internationally for the Kenya national under-23 team, making his debut against Mauritius in an 2020 Olympics qualification match in November 2018.
+Omurwa has played internationally for the Kenya national under-23 team, making his debut against Mauritius in a 2020 Olympics qualification match in November 2018.

 Senior

 He made his debut for the Kenya national football team on 8 September 2019 in a 1–1 friendly draw with Uganda.
 He captained the national team for a 1–0 win over South Sudan on 13 March 2021.